joshhills/dsm-portfolio/docs/LEGAL.md

 ## Context

-The original portfolio was created by Josh Hills.
+This theme was created by Josh Hills.
+It was originally built for use by studens of the Data Science Masters of Newcastle University, however it is oganisation-agnostic.

+// TODO: Better contact information.

 ## Attributions

-The site adheres to Newcastle University's [brand guidelines](#).

 Plugins used:

+-

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).